DontknoW-wipe/DontknoW-wipe/README.md

 - 👋 Hi, I’m @DontknoW-wipe
 - 👀 I’m interested in software development.
-- 🌱 I’m currently learning web development and practice.
+- 🌱 I’m currently learning web development and practice coding.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...